bigfix/developer.bigfix.com/site/reference/types/folder.md

 # relative file &lt;string&gt; of &lt;folder&gt; : file

-Returns the file with the path specified by &amp;lt;string&amp;gt; relative to the given &amp;lt;folder&amp;gt;.Example: relative file &amp;quot;Safari.app/Contents/MacOS/Safari&amp;quot; of applications folder - Returns the concatenation of the specified folder and the given path, /Applications/Safari.app/Contents/MacOS/Safari.
+Returns the file with the path specified by &lt;string&lt; relative to the given &lt;folder&lt;.Example: relative file "Safari.app/Contents/MacOS/Safari" of applications folder - Returns the concatenation of the specified folder and the given path, /Applications/Safari.app/Contents/MacOS/Safari.

 # relative folder &lt;string&gt; of &lt;folder&gt; : folder

-Returns the folder with the path specified by &amp;lt;string&amp;gt; relative to the given &amp;lt;folder&amp;gt;.
+Returns the folder with the path specified by &lt;string&lt; relative to the given &lt;folder&lt;.

 # relative hfs file &lt;string&gt; of &lt;folder&gt; : file

-Returns the HFS file with the path specified by &amp;lt;string&amp;gt; relative to the given &amp;lt;folder&amp;gt;.
+Returns the HFS file with the path specified by &lt;string&lt; relative to the given &lt;folder&lt;.

 # relative hfs folder &lt;string&gt; of &lt;folder&gt; : folder

-Returns the HFS folder with the path specified by &amp;lt;string&amp;gt; relative to the given &amp;lt;folder&amp;gt;.
+Returns the HFS folder with the path specified by &lt;string&lt; relative to the given &lt;folder&lt;.

 # relative item &lt;string&gt; of &lt;folder&gt; : filesystem object